marco-sorich/www.sorich.de/Readme.md

 ##Todo:
+* Put all pics on host
+* Repeat HTML and CSS validation
-* Create Robots.txt and sitemap
+* Create sitemap file
-* some SEO
+* Do some SEO
 * Publication area on this site
 * Downloads area on this site